caretapps-developer/ms-chat-widget-iffe/README.md

 ## How the code works (high level)
 - `src/index.js` attaches a `mount` function to `window.ChatWidget`.
 When called, it ensures an element exists (or creates one) and renders the React component into it using `createRoot`.
-- `src/ChatWidget.jsx` renders:
+- `src/ChatWidget.jsx` renders a minimal widget:
-  - A floating action button (FAB)
-  - A chat panel when open
-  - Simple message list and input
+  - A title and short description
-  - Calls `onSendMessage` and appends the response as a "bot" message
+  - A single text input and a Submit button
+  - (Optional) calls `onSendMessage(text, { id })` for host-defined handling

 Implementation detail: We rely on our own `window.ChatWidget = { mount }` assignment in `src/index.js`.
 The esbuild config intentionally doesn’t set `globalName` to avoid overriding this object in the generated IIFE.